sigmod/sqlpp/document.md

       { "$1": 2, "aid": 2 }
     ]

-## <a id="Where_having_clauses">WHERE clauases and HAVING clauses
+## <a id="Where_having_clauses">WHERE clauses and HAVING clauses
-Both `WHERE` clauses and `HAVING` clauses are used to filter input data based on a condition expression, where only tuples for which the condition expression evaluates to `TRUE` can be propgated.
+Both `WHERE` clauses and `HAVING` clauses are used to filter input data based on a condition expression.
+Only tuples for which the condition expression evaluates to `TRUE` are propagated.
 Note that if the condition expression evaluates to be `NULL` or `MISSING`, the input tuple will be disgarded.

 ## <a id="Order_By_clauses">ORDER BY clauses
-`ORDER BY` clause is used to global sort data in either increasing order (i.e., `ASC`) or decreasing order (i.e., `DESC`).
+The `ORDER BY` clause is used to globally sort data in either ascending order (i.e., `ASC`) or descending order (i.e., `DESC`).
 When ordering, `MISSING` and `NULL` is treated as being smaller than any other value if `MISSING` or `NULL`s are encountered in the ordering key(s), and `MISSING` is treated as smaller than `NULL`.
 The following example returns all `FacebookUsers` ordered by their friend numbers.

 #### Example